ykotseruba/attention_and_driving/README.md

 # Attention and driving

-Here you can find papers and meta-data that were used for writing the report on ["Behavioral research and practical models of drivers' attention"](https://arxiv.org/pdf/2104.05677.pdf).
-The repository contains ~250 behavioral and ~110 practical papers published since 2010 where drivers' gaze allocation is explicitly measured (e.g. via an eye-tracker) or used in some relevant practical application (e.g. driver monitoring).
+This repository contains a curated list of papers and meta-data that were used for writing the report on ["Behavioral research and practical models of drivers' attention"](https://arxiv.org/pdf/2104.05677.pdf).
+Currently, the list covers ~250 behavioral and ~110 practical papers published from 2010 to June 2021 where drivers' gaze allocation is explicitly measured (e.g. via an eye-tracker) and analyzed, or where gaze data is used to solve driving-related practical applications (e.g. driver monitoring).

 The repository will be regularly updated with new papers.